-Best known as a comedian, actor/writer/director Josh Ruben (College Humor) tries his hand at something a bit more serious with his feature debut, Scare Me.
+Best known as a comedian, actor/writer/director Josh Ruben (College Humor, Werewolves Within) tries his hand at something a bit more serious with his feature debut, Scare Me.
 Actually.
 Both statements might be stretching things a bit.
 While it is feature-length, Scare Me is something like an anthology film, and it’s not without a strong dose of humour.

 Fred (Josh Ruben) is a copywriter who wants to become a real writer.
 So, he’s rented the cliched isolated cabin to force himself to write.
 On his morning jog, he meets one of his neighbours, Fanny (Aya Cash, The Boys, Mary Goes Round).
 As it so happens, she’s the author of a best-selling horror novel, something she takes great delight in holding over him.